segmentio/segment-docs/src/engage/journeys/journeys-edits.md

 3. On the Journey overview page, select **Edit**.
 Segment creates a new version in draft mode.
 4. Edit your Journey, then select **Publish version**.
     - If the previous version is live, Segment asks whether you want to pause or archive the previous version.
-    - If you choose to pause the previous version, users can continue through the journey version, but no new users can enter.
+    - If you pause the previous version, users can continue through the journey version, but no new users can enter.
 You will not be able to resume this journey version if it is paused this way.
-    - If you choose to archive the previous version, users **won't** continue through the journey version.
+    - If you archive the previous version, users **won't** continue through the journey version.
 5. (Optional:) Enable version exclusion.
 6. Click **Publish**.